Jim Turner (politician)

-James William Turner, known as Jim Turner (born February 6, 1946), is an American lawyer and politician who was the Democratic U.S. Representative for Texas's 2nd congressional district from 1997 until 2005.
+James William Turner (born February 6, 1946) is an American lawyer and politician who was the Democratic U.S. Representative for Texas's 2nd congressional district from 1997 until 2005.

 Early life, education, and early career

 Turner was born in Fort Lewis, Washington, but reared in Crockett in Houston County in East Texas.
 He received a bachelor's degree in business, and simultaneously earned an MBA and a J.D., all from the University of Texas at Austin.
 Following graduation, he was commissioned in the United States Army and served eight years (active and reserve), attaining the rank of captain.
 His legal career in Texas included his own law practice in his hometown of Crockett, his partnership in the Austin office of Hughes & Luce, LLP and serving Of Counsel with Hance Scarborough, LLP.

 State politics

 Prior to being elected to Congress, Turner held several state and local offices.
 He was a member of the Texas House of Representatives from 1981 to 1984, mayor of Crockett from 1989 to 1991, and a member of the Texas Senate from 1991 to 1996.
 He succeeded Kent Caperton of Bryan in the Senate.
 Caperton did not seek reelection in 1990, and Turner defeated the Republican Lou Zaeske, also of Bryan, head of the Texas English-only movement.
 For two years, Turner was an executive assistant to Texas Governor Mark White.